 It's difficult, and sometimes I don't get to have "adult time" with my husband for weeks.
 Once we do get the chance we do try to take advantage of it.
 I also have to balance out school as well, which is even harder to do because I only get a little bit of time to do homework between work, my husband, and my son.

 Most moms I speak to say there are moments when they are ready to throw in the towel.
 Can you describe a time you felt this way?
 What got you through it?

 Yes, and it was the first month or two my son was first born and it was just me taking care of my son all the time.
 He just cried and cried and I was trying to get used to the new life and I was so ready to just quit.
-I think my son realized it or felt for me..
+I think my son realized it or felt for me.
 Even though he's still quite young, he all of sudden just got easier to handle.
-When I do have my moments, I do a few things to get through it.
-One I remember the day he was born and how little he was and it reminds of how happy and proud I was.
+When I do have my moments, I do a few things to get through them.
+One I remember the day he was born and how little he was and it reminds me of how happy and proud I was.
 The next thing I do is look at his cute little face either when he's happy or crying and just regain all kinds of love for him.
-Lastly if those don't work I just run through the list, eat, sleep or diaper change.
-Usually one of those are the reasons he's crying.
+Lastly, if those don't work I just run through the list, eat, sleep, or diaper change.
+Usually one of those is the reason he's crying.